 Csus4 Ukulele Chord

 Want to play the Csus4 chord on your ukulele?
 It is a two-finger shape, not hard but new at first.
+Your fingers go on the E and A strings.
+The steps below show exactly where each one sits.

 - Notes: C, F and G